 Please let me know if you intend to offer this event and, if so, what wagers you plan to offer and what limits you intend to place on the amounts of bets.”

 Very shortly after the first online NJ sites offered the first odds on the awards, the bets disappeared from apps and websites.
 Then, they reappeared.
 Currently, there are several popular NJ sportsbooks offering some kind of Oscar betting—some with only the Best Picture category, some with 24 categories.
-(Click here for your comprehensive guide on where, what and how to bet on the 2019 Oscars.)

 This will be the first time when Americans in any state have the opportunity to bet on one of the biggest celebrity events of the year.

 Although Nevada could theoretically have allowed betting on the Oscars years ago, it never actually went ahead.
 Presumably, the Nevada Gaming Control Board received the same requests as the DGE, but it did not accept them.
 Perhaps, with good reason.

 The Oscars are presented by the Academy of Motion Picture Arts and Sciences (AMPAS).
 The rumor is that the Academy objected to the betting, and the DGE stepped in to broker a solution.

 Film companies spend huge amounts of money promoting their pictures to the Academy members who vote.
 The integrity of the existing system for choosing winners is questionable at best.

 Allowing betting on a contest that has enormous consequences for the revenues of the winning films is surely to risk serious integrity issues.